The Figure of the Lord in the Book of Moses

 Nothing else of interest happens until the end of the chapter, and so I will move on, at last, to Chapter 8.

-Ch.
 8 begins with a genealogy, though in verse 2, it digresses to say this, “And it came to pass that Methuselah, the son of Enoch, was not taken, that the covenants of the Lord might be fulfilled, which he made to Enoch; for he truly covenanted with Enoch that Noah should be of the fruit of his loins."

 Once again, I see no reason to believe this is talking about anyone other than Heavenly Father, especially since it is he we covenant with, not Jesus Christ.

-In Ch.
-8:4, the “Lord” once again curses the Earth, and then the genealogy picks back up for several verses until verse 9 where it digresses before going back to the genealogy once more until verse 13.
+In 8:4, the “Lord” once again curses the Earth, and then the genealogy picks back up for several verses until verse 9 where it digresses before going back to the genealogy once more until verse 13.

-In Ch.
-8: 13, it details how Noah and his family hearkened unto the “Lord” and in Ch.
-8:15-16, it seems to identify the manner in which they hearkened unto the “Lord” as synonymous with the teachings of “God."
+In 8: 13, it details how Noah and his family hearkened unto the “Lord” and in 8:15-16, it seems to identify the manner in which they hearkened unto the “Lord” as synonymous with the teachings of “God."

-Ch.
 8:17 through to the end is pretty interesting on its own. but verse 26 once more identifies the “Lord” as the creator of mankind.
 IN verse 27, it says, “And thus Noah found grace in the eyes of the Lord; for Noah was a just man, and perfect in his generation; and he walked with God, as did also his three sons, Shem, Ham, and Japheth."

 I see this as further proof that the “Lord” in the Book of Moses is Heavenly Father because it would be quite odd to detail how Noah found grace in the sight of one being and then “walked” with another, considering that it would be the grace of God which would grant Noah and his sons the blessing and power of walking with “God."